hilshong2580/cs326-final-zeta/docs/milestone3.md

 Tingshuo Miao:
 * Re-adjust the layout of main page-main.html
 * Collect and analysis all the information and make Milestone3.md file.
+* Group working on with connecting into heroku database.
+* Created acticity table